harishvaswani/see-the-music/README.md

 # Download and deployment

 Feel free to clone the repo and build the war file.
 The steps:

-1. Execute 'gradle war' in the root directory and it should create the war file in ~/see-the-music/build/dist.
+1. Execute 'gradle war' in the root directory.
+2. The war file (seethemusic.war) will be in ~/see-the-music/build/dist.
 2. Deploy the war file in the app server of choice (tested on Tomcat 7)

 Note: This app is for demo and non-commercial purposes only